It’s that season of the year when you are required to file your tax return – aka tax season!

 - TurboTax SmartlookTM: an online, on-demand service that connects Canadian tax filers to live, personalized tax advice from qualified tax experts.

-About 50% of Canadians do not feel comfortable filing their own taxes.
-A couple years ago, I was not either.
+About 50% of Canadians do not feel comfortable filing their taxes.
+A few years ago, I was not either.
 Have you looked at those paper tax forms recently?
-If you are not an accountant or used to figuring out numbers, manually filing a complicated tax return is simply not your idea of an entertaining evening or weekend.
+If you are not an accountant or are not used to figuring out numbers, manually filing a complicated tax return is simply not your idea of an entertaining evening or weekend.

-The TurboTax software (link for 20% discount) makes this tax filing a breeze – it takes you through the process step-by-step, showing you only what’s required for your own specific income, benefits, and tax situation.
+The TurboTax software makes this tax filing a breeze – it takes you through the process step-by-step, showing you only what’s required for your own specific income, benefits, and tax situation.

 Individuals with a CRA My Account can connect their TurboTax account to CRA to automatically populate their tax information already on file.
 TurboTax makes the auto-fill my return very easy to accomplish, potentially saving you lots of time.